|SPRING NEWSLETTER, MARCH 2019||

-Bruce’s contributions to golf began in 1966 when the Kimball, Nebraska City/County Park and Recreation Board was formed and decided to build a Complex complete with 4 Baseball Fields, Archery Range, Trap Club, Tennis Courts and of course a golf course.
-Bruce designed 9 holes and with help from hired contractors the original 9 was completed in 1969.
+Bruce’s contributions to golf began in 1966 when the Kimball, Nebraska City/County Park, and Recreation Board was formed and decided to build a Complex complete with 4 Baseball Fields, Archery Range, Trap Club, Tennis Courts and of course a golf course.
+Bruce designed 9 holes and with help from hired contractors, the original 9 was completed in 1969.
 Bruce did all of the surveying, design and a lot of the manual labor.
 The second 9 was completed in 1993.
 Once again Bruce did all the surveying, design and a lot of the manual labor, but this time very little outside help was used.
 Bruce and his gang of young men also converted the original manual watering system with a fully automated system.
-Everyday you could see Bruce down in a trench helping the boys with a fitting or a valve or simply hand digging the trench.
+Every day you could see Bruce down in a trench helping the boys with a fitting or a valve or simply hand digging the trench.

 One day Bruce and Wilma were driving home from a trip and were talking about the congestion that the Junior Golf program caused around the Pro Shop, putting green and driving range.
 Bruce told Wilma ‘You get the money and I will build it’, well they did and he did.
 In 1995 they applied for a Junior Golf Grant from the United States Golf Association and received $35,000.00.
 Bruce built 2 greens and a driving range tee, one of the greens even has a sand trap beside it.
 Later he even designed and built a gazebo beside the Junior Golf building.
 There is never a charge to play these holes and Juniors have priority.
 It is a great place to practice your short game and many times you will see adults with children playing a few holes.

-For 21 years Bruce was the volunteer Scoreboard Printer for the Women’s Trans National Golf Association and also did the scoreboard for the USGA Women’s Amateur Public Links Championship for several years.
+For 21 years Bruce was the volunteer Scoreboard Printer for the Ladies National Golf Association and also did the scoreboard for the USGA Women’s Amateur Public Links Championship for several years.
 Bruce was a founding member of the Kimball Rotary Club and a member of the Kimball Country Club since 1961.
 He was a founding member of the Nebraska State Sand Greens Golf Association, Co-founder of the Panhandle Golf Association and a Lifetime Member of the Nebraska Golf Association.

 She was our friend, our co-worker, our Amateur Championship Director.
 Merilee Giddings passed away on December 29.
 She was a treasure that will be missed by each and every member of the LNGA Board.
 We thank all of you for extending your thoughts and prayers to her through her CaringBridge site.
 She fought to the end and with the same grace and patience that we witnessed from her throughout our years of friendship; she never complained just faced her destiny along with her dear friend pictured here, Phoenix.
-We will miss her smile, her knowledge of golf, her undying need to make sure the player was presented a well defined venue for each and every championship.
+We will miss her smile, her knowledge of golf, her undying need to make sure the player has presented a well-defined venue for each and every championship.
 In her mind, the player came first.
 She was a classy lady and our hearts are broken.